 Good examples could include swimming or music lessons, learning to ride a bike, learning to tie shoelaces, and so on.
 Try to find something that your child can relate to.
 Then give examples of things that you have to work hard at yourself.
 For example, I was recently trying to figure out how to change some things with my website, and I had to read some articles multiple times to even understand whether the “solution” applied to my situation!
 This type of example can be helpful for a child.

 Some subjects can require multiple steps, and when a subject brings in new concepts, you might need to spend the first day or two reviewing previous concepts.
 Then, on the third day, you might be able to work through the new teaching.
 In the case of All About Spelling, some students may need explicit demonstrations of all ten new words after doing some review.
 Take time to help your student as much as needed.
 If you need to walk through every math problem with your child before he or she tries out a new algorithm, that’s okay.
-If reading is a struggle, find out why 34% of children struggle with learning to read, and then see what you can do to help.
+If reading is a struggle, find out why more than 60% of children in the United States struggle with learning to read1 2, and then see what you can do to help.
 Remember, children with learning disabilities are working ten times harder to accomplish less than those without disabilities.
 Sometimes it doesn’t look like work on the outside, so it’s good for us to try to remember that it is work for them.

 If you can make the exercise seem “game-like” and not “test-like” for your child, it will really help.
 Some kids are such perfectionists that they hate for anyone to see them mess up—and when you combine that kind of trait with learning struggles or a disability, it’s a tough combination to work through.
 Sometimes you can head this off by clearly defining your expectations ahead of time.

 See if those things could help your child–or maybe you’ll find things to work on yourself, as I did!
 Think of it as trying to find your child’s “reset button.”
 What will help your child reset when he or she feels out of control like this?